branan/rust-teensy-test/README.md

 # cargo/teensy minimal project

 This is a simple project to blink the LED on a teensy using Rust.
-Right now it the Rust code just calls back out to C for the actual blinking implementation.
+Right now the Rust code just calls back out to C for the actual blinking implementation.
 Porting all that code to Rust is the next step.

 The runtime isn't full-featured yet.
 Noticably missing is the mem* functions, and malloc/free.
-Implementing those will allow us to link libgcc to get proper exception handling support.
+Implementing those will allow us to link libgcc for proper unwinding.
+Unwinding is questionable in an embedded environment, though, so handling errors by locking up and letting a hardawre watchdog solve the problem is my current plan :)

+An advantage of unwinding is the ability to potentially log to a serial device after the panic.

 ## Building